 We built a model to predict whether or not a fault will occur for a given pipe in a given year and used the score from this model to produce a prioritised list of pipes to inspect.

-The XGBoost was built in Python and was made interpretable through the use of our own 'XGBoost Explainer' package, which enables the model to output a rationale behind each prediction.
+The XGBoost model was built in Python and was made interpretable through the use of our own 'XGBoost Explainer' package, which enables the model to output a rationale behind each prediction.

 The meant that the client could see not only the percentage chance that a pipe would fail, but also 'why'.
 This is crucial for understanding which engineer to assign to a given pipe.